 The terrain imported is a dynamic object unique to Plex-Earth.
 For the object to remain in the drawing even out of a Plex-Earth session, insert a static CAD object.
 This can be done by clicking the Insert button from the Terrain Editor and choosing the preferred CAD object to insert.

-What is a Dynamic Terrain in Plex-Earth 5D?
+What is a Dynamic Terrain in Plex-Earth?

 The terrains initially imported through Plex-Earth are dynamic in the sense that they are imported in the drawing as Plex-Earth elements and can be constantly modified when certain parameters (such as contour settings) are changed through the software.
 These changes are, of course, applied instantly.
-As such, when a drawing file is saved, these imports are automatically re-imported in the drawing through Plex-Earth.
+As such, when a drawing file is saved, these imports are automatically re-imported into the drawing through Plex-Earth.

 By inserting an AutoCAD or BricsCAD object placed as a block, the base data can not be changed.
 The block can be edited as any CAD object (such as changing layer properties, etc.).
 As such, when a drawing file is saved, these terrain data are not re-loaded from Plex-Earth, as they are stored within the drawing as CAD elements, thus the user can work with them offline or outside a Plex-Earth session.